jurulz/Postgres_Tekno/README.md

 # **PostgreSQL Installation and Validation Script for Teknoparrot**

-This PowerShell script automates the process of installing PostgreSQL 8.3, setting up necessary dependencies, and validating the installation for Teknoparrot by unspoiledpuma.
+This PowerShell script automates the process of installing PostgreSQL 8.3, setting up necessary dependencies, and validating the installation for Teknoparrot.
 It provides a guided installation experience with clear visual cues and status updates.

 ## **Features**